 If your park does not have a volunteer program or is too far away to visit, create a Take Action Project.

-Share your best shots on Instagram and Twitter using #gsoutdoors (don't forget to tag @GirlScouts) and you can be part of the largest Girl Scout photo collage in the world!
+Share your best shots on Instagram and Twitter using #FindYourPark and #NPS101 (don't forget to tag @GirlScouts!) and invite your entire troop to do the same!